dsyer/spring-boot-memory-blog/README.md

 A good test of how much memory is actually being used by a process is to keep launching more of them until the operating system starts to crumple.
-For exapmle, to launch 40 identical vanilla processes:
+For example, to launch 40 identical vanilla processes:

 ```
 $ for f in {8080..8119}; do (java -Xmx32m -Xss256k -jar target/demo-0.0.1-SNAPSHOT.jar --server.port=$f 2>&1 > target/$f.log &); done